ajaygunalan/mqtt_pub_sub/README.md

     sudo -H pip install paho-mqtt
     sudo pip3 install paho-mqtt

-In this system we will be using: One broker, and  two clients, on each side and two different channels.
+The setup consist of two clients, on each side and one broker, thus totally two different channel.

+Channel 1 = Client-Broker-Client (For Sending Data form PC to RPI3) Channel 2 = Client-Broker-Cleint (For Receveing Data form PC to RPI3)

-## Steps to setup the communications:
+## To Setup the Communication:

  1. Check the IP of the Broker/server through ifconfig and store it.
  2. Define the on_connect and on_message callbacks.